benwebber/tiddlywiki-dnd/README.md

 * Calculate modifiers, rolls, and XP with useful macros.
 * Render stat blocks, spells, and checks like the core books.
-* Create stat block and spell tiddlers with a single click.
+* Create character cards, stat blocks, and spell cards with a single click.

 ## Demo, Documentation, and Download